Dublin Area Rapid Transit: Dart+ Fleet

-DART's competitors
+In 2023, Alstom revealed prototypes of the new DART trains.
+The prototype plans include 4 bike spaces per car, dedicated wheelchair areas, and automatic ramps for passenger accessibility.
+In April 2023, TD Fergus O'Dowd suggested that the first set of trains was due to be delivered by 2025, enabling expansion of DART services to Drogheda along the DART+ Coastal North route.
+The first train was delivered in November 2024.

+Competitors

 Iarnród Éireann, the operator of DART services, operates a rail monopoly.
-They also operate faster Commuter and InterCity services, which compete with journeys from Greystones, Bray Daly, Dún Laoghaire Mallin, Blackrock, Sydney Parade, Lansdowne Road, Grand Canal Dock, Dublin Pearse, Tara Street, Dublin Connolly, Howth Junction & Donaghmede, Clongriffin, Portmarnock and Malahide.
+They also operate faster Commuter and InterCity services, which also serve Greystones, Bray, Dún Laoghaire, Blackrock, Sydney Parade, Lansdowne Road, Grand Canal Dock, Dublin Pearse, Tara Street, Dublin Connolly, Howth Junction & Donaghmede, Clongriffin, Portmarnock and Malahide.
 The only other company to operate on lines in the Republic of Ireland is Northern Ireland Railways, which jointly operates the cross-border Enterprise service between Dublin and Belfast.

 A number of other public transport modes are available in Dublin.
-The CIÉ-owned Dublin Bus and the private Go-Ahead Ireland (owned by Go-Ahead Group) run all over the city and have many routes that run parallel to DART for stretches.
+The CIÉ-owned Dublin Bus and the private Go-Ahead Ireland (owned by Go-Ahead Group) operate throughout the city and have many routes that run parallel to DART for stretches.
 However, they do not have any scheduled routes that traverse the entire length of the DART line.
 As in the rest of Ireland, integration of bus and rail services is limited, though there are some "feeder bus" routes for which it is possible to buy a through ticket valid for both the rail and bus section of the journey.
 Travel passes and integrated ticketing (Leap Cards) for DART, Luas and Dublin Bus services were introduced in 2011.